Formed Ham

 Ham press based on a cheese press design.
 The press is inside of the cooking pot.

-Cooling.
-The mold is taken out (meat remains inside) and is cooled down.
+The mold (press) is taken out (meat remains inside) and is cooled down.
 Then it goes into a cooler overnight.
-The next day the mold is opened and the ham is removed.
+The next day, the mold is opened and the ham is removed.
 The ham permanently retains the shape of the mold it was in.

 Luncheon Meats